xuenanmi/LassoESM/test/README.md

 # Example
-This folder contains an example with Cyclase/Lasso peptide sequence file and the code for get embeddings from LassoESM and the general model for predicting cyclase-lasso peptide pairs.
+This folder contains an example with Cyclase/Lasso peptide sequence file and the code for extracting embeddings from LassoESM and predicting cyclase-lasso peptide pairs.

 - Data
   - `Cyclase_LassoPeptide_pairs_test.csv`: Contains cyclase and lasso peptide sequences for testing